centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 acknowledged, the slot becomes available for new events.

 The purpose of this module is to improve Centreon’s basic trap management system.
-The basic function runs with a single service and alarm crashed by successive alarms.
+The basic function runs with a

-It is an essential complement to the management of SNMP traps.

 ## Installation